BedeFfinian/ICE_CREAMS/README.md

 where $n_{TP}$ is the number of True Positives, $n_{TN}$ the number of True Negatives, $n_{FP}$ the number of False Positives and $n_{FN}$ the number of False Negatives.
-The ICE CREAMS model achieved a $G_{a}$ of 0.82.
-Non-Seagrass pixels contained a mixture of the non-seagrass classes with ~1000 green macroalgae, ~3000 bare sand and mud, ~2000 microphytobenthos and ~1000 Mixed-Rocks with associated brown macroalgae.
+The previously published ICE CREAMS model achieved a $G_{a}$ of 0.82.
+The validation data has subsequently been increased alongside these data, with the current accuarcy score of 0.878.